cloudposse/docs/content/tutorials/first-aws-environment.md

 In this tutorial, we've given you a bit more of taste of what it looks like to work on a real project while following the SweetOps methodology:

 1. We've seen real world components: `tfstate-backend` and `static-site`.
-These are sharable root modules that you didn't need to configure or touch to get up and running, you just need to supply the configuration.
+These are sharable root modules that you didn't need write yourself or touch to get up and running, you just need to supply the configuration.
 We have a whole library of components (which `tfstate-backend` is one of) over at [`cloudposse/terraform-aws-components`](https://github.com/cloudposse/terraform-aws-components).
-1. We utilized `atmos` to deploy our terraform state backend for our various components and then also generate the `backend.tf.json` files to ensure our components are properly configured from a central configuration in our `stacks/` directory.
+1. We utilized `atmos` to deploy our terraform state backend for our various components and then also generate the `backend.tf.json` files to ensure our components are properly being built from a central configuration in our `stacks/` directory.
 1. You now have an example of what it looks like to organize stack configurations **for different environments and regions**.
 This is immensely important and is why SweetOps is so powerful: Our stacks centrally define our environments, where they're deployed, and how they're configured; the components are completely agnostic to their environment and only responsible for business logic.
 This separation is critical to building reusable, composable infrastructure.
 Not to mention, we ensure that critical configurations are declared as code and not just committed to the memory of a few senior engineers.

 With this knowledge, you're now ready to actually build projects on AWS using the SweetOps methodology!